Northeastern First-Year Writing Program and Snell Library

 Undergraduate students go through a process of Guided Self-Placement to choose the setting that best suits their goals and learning style.
 Learn more about our course offerings and Guided Self-Placement.

 First-Year Writing (FYW) courses are process-oriented and workshop-based.
 This means you can expect to write several drafts of your projects, to reflect on your writing as it develops, and to receive feedback both from peers and your instructors.

 Learn more about the courses by reading:

-All students enrolled in a FYW course will need to complete the Guided Self-Placement process which involves a brief writing assignment due on the first day of class.
+All students enrolled in a First Year Writing course will need to complete the Guided Self-Placement process which involves a brief writing assignment due on the first day of class.